rares-ttg/docs/Jackpot.md

 Jackpot is usually tied to casino.
-Can it be used for other
+Can it be used for other kinds